Tradition and innovation – the Audi centennial watch

 100 years of Audi.
-A truly special anniversary, commemorated with an exceptional chronograph: the new Audi Centennial Timepiece.
-It embodies the brand’s incomparable values: tradition and innovation, design and precision, sophistication and perfection.
-A magnum opus of horology, this chronograph boasts a tachometer function as well as a unique design and a patented caliber.
+An exceptional anniversary is being celebrated with an exceptional timekeeper – the Tachoscope, the new Audi centennial watch.
+It embodies the incomparable spirit of the brand: tradition and innovation, design and precision, sophistication and perfection.
+A masterpiece of watchmakers’ artistry, this push-piece chronograph with tachometer function has a manufacture caliber and a unique design.

 “The Tachoscope is a tribute to 100 years of Audi,” explains Rupert Stadler, Chairman of the Board of Management of AUDI AG.
 “This timekeeper is a masterpiece of the watchmaker’s craft, a product of passion for mechanical precision.
 And, it symbolizes the strong roots of our powerful brand.”

 Audi Design was responsible for styling this exclusive timekeeper, in collaboration with Chronoswiss, its Munich-based development and production partner.
 Like Audi, Chronoswiss is dedicated to precision and the utmost quality.
 A further bond is their deeply rooted tradition and shared commitment to pursuing innovative approaches and visionary solutions.